 Pantone’s 2021 synergy line is here, and it features some major love for all things green.
 In fact, botanical green and beryl green are at the top of this list with their fresh, understated, and elegant vibes.

 The thing about green is that it’s an incredibly healing color.
 Its subtle impact on the human psychology is very interesting – after all, most things in nature are green (plants, grass, trees, etc.) so it has a natural tendency to make us feel anchored to the environment while also feeling relaxed.
+You can even start small by decorating with a variety of potted plants in mid century planters.

 So, we predict that there’s going to be a big influx in green-hued décor.
 From beautiful wall paper designs to plain accent walls, designers and homeowners are going to go nuts with this color.
 It will be used in retail, residential, and commercial spaces alike, amplified with unique design perspectives and gorgeous lighting techniques.